readthedocs/blog/job-product-developer.rst

 * Be able to review code of our core team, as well as contributors to our open source projects in a respectful manner.
 * Be able to engage with customers via email support.
 * Write docs and blog posts for some of the work that you've done
+* Assist with weekly releases by monitoring, testing, and debugging our application

 We don't expect you to be experienced in doing all these tasks, but hope for someone who is excited to learn how to do them.